dmaxwell351/plex-trakt-syncer/README.rst

       -k API-KEY, --key=API-KEY
                             trakt.tv API key
       -r, --rate            Submit plex movie ratings to trakt.
+      -a, --all             Adds unwatched movies and show episodes to trakt library.
       --max-hate=1-10       Maxmimum plex rating for flagging a movie with "hate" (In combination with -r option, defaults to 3).
       --min-love=1-10       Minimum plex rating for flagging a movie with "love"